-- C.01 No additional vehicle entry points will be permitted into the parking or service areas of development along those streets identified as significant pedestrian circulation routes in Figure 9B.4.1. - C.02 In all other areas, one vehicle access point only (including the access for service vehicles and parking for non-residential uses within mixed use developments) will be generally permitted. - C.03 Where practicable, vehicle access is to be from lanes and minor streets rather than primary street fronts or streets with major pedestrian activity. - C.04 Where practicable, adjoining buildings are to share or amalgamate vehicle access points.
+- C.01 One vehicle access point only (including the access for service vehicles and parking for nonresidential uses within mixed use developments) will be generally permitted. - C.02 Where practicable, vehicle access is to be from lanes and minor streets rather than primary street fronts or streets with major pedestrian activity. - C.03 Where practicable, adjoining buildings are to share or amalgamate vehicle access points.
 Internal on-site signal equipment is to be used to allow shared access.
-Where appropriate, new buildings should provide vehicle access points so that they are capable of shared access at a later date. - C.05 Vehicle access may not be required or may be denied to some heritage buildings.
+Where appropriate, new buildings should provide vehicle access points so that they are capable of shared access at a later date. - C.04 Vehicle access may not be required or may be denied to some heritage buildings.